 People care about their self-image and tend to see themselves in a positive way.
 Moreover, they try to avoid any negative associations that would damage their self-image.
-In this case, the researchers explored whether people favored villains as a safe way to explore darker traits or actions without fear of judgment.
+In this case, researchers from the Kellogg School of Management at Northwestern University explored whether people favored villains as a safe way to explore darker traits or actions without fear of judgment.
 For example, Harry Potter quickly denied any similarity in personality traits with Lord Voldemort when Voldemort said that he and Harry were very much alike.
 In fact, people try to avoid any information that would jeopardize their positive image of themselves.
 But would it feel as threatening to be compared to a villain in a different universe, such as Magneto from X-Men?

-Through a series of experiments, Rebecca Krause and Derek Rucker of Northwestern University observed how people explored their “good” and “bad” sides and how they did this without ruining their positive image of themselves.
+Through a series of experiments, researchers Rebecca Krause and Derek Rucker observed how people explored their “good” and “bad” sides and how they did this without ruining their positive image of themselves.
 The researchers predicted that story villains would provide an outlet to explore a darker version of themselves that would be immoral to act out in real life.